Cannot find a way to log meeting notes to Salesforce? Here are a few best ways you can do immediately.

 Many people also suggested using Log a Call to input the notes related to a call.
-This may be a quick way to log a short notes of what have been exchanged briefly with your customer.
+This may be a quick way to log short notes of what has been exchanged briefly with your customer.

-Unfortunately, those notes are not searchable and track-able with Activities.
-I also noticed somebody said that it just get worse with Notes.
+Unfortunately, those notes are not searchable and trackable with Activities.
+I also noticed somebody said that it just gets worse with Notes.

 3. Using Description field in Events, Calls, Tasks

 Another way to log notes to Salesforce is using Activities (Events, Calls, Tasks).
-Basically, it is pretty quick and handy to fill-in the description field of any Events or Open Activities.
-Of course, it has obvious minus points: texts would be scattered as they are copied/pasted from draft.
+Basically, it is pretty quick and handy to fill in the description field of any Events or Open Activities.
+Of course, it has obvious drawbacks: texts would be scattered as they are copied/pasted from the draft.

 4. Using Meeting Assistant

 Generally, Meeting Assistant is a note-recording form on Salesforce platform that companies can use to quickly build agenda, capture and manage meeting notes.
-What special?
-Meeting Assistant standardize all the notes and help you issue professional meeting minutes in PDF.
+What is special about it?
+Meeting Assistant standardizes all the notes and helps you report professional meeting minutes in PDF.

 Besides, here are some other cool things you can do with the app:

-- Create agenda library for multiple meeting categories (for eg. agendas categorized by teams, products, solutions, clients, frequency)
+- Create agenda library for multiple meeting categories (e.g. agendas categorized by teams, products, solutions, clients, frequency)

 - Relate notes/ discussion items to Objects in Salesforce (Leads, Contacts, Opportunities, etc.)

-- Have 2-way data syncing (retrieving/ inputting) from and back Salesforce
+- Have a 2-way data syncing (retrieving/ inputting) from and back Salesforce

 - Assign tasks/actions to colleagues